Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Application form** (optional)
     If an agency listed the apartment, download their application form and fill it in advance.
 If you like the apartment you visit, you can apply immediately.
 You can usually find the application form on their website.
 - [ ] **Copies of everything**

+You must send your personal documents to people you don't know.
+Identity theft is a big risk.[^24] To protect yourself, [censor your documents](/guides/housing-scams#censor-your-documents).

 ### What to look for?